osrf-migration/robocup3ds-wiki/Effectors.md

 ### 2. Say
 **(say <msg>)**
-This creates a message that will be broadcast to the server. <msg> must be no more than 20 characters long and contain characters from the ASCII subset [0x21; 0x7E] excluding [0x28; 0x29].
+This creates a message that will be broadcast to all other agents in the server. <msg> must be no more than 20 characters long and contain characters from the ASCII subset [0x21; 0x7E] excluding [0x28; 0x29].

 ### 3. Init
 **(init (unum <playernumber>)(teamname <yourteamname>))**